Characters of Casualty: L

+Matty Linlaker

+Matthew 'Matty' Linlaker, played by Aron Julius, made his first appearance on 10 January 2026.
+He joins the emergency department as a resident doctor on rotation and is introduced alongside Kim Chang (Jasmine Bayes), who he went to university with.
+Matty is shown to be a "full of that, 'I'm ready to take on the world' energy" character who is eager to prove himself and loves competition.
+However, as much as he finds it important to be the best doctor, he cares most about patient care.
+Julius also noted "has a big heart, revealing a real vulnerability behind all that Scouse charm."

+Speaking about Matty in a video for Casualtys social media, Julius said he is eager, cheeky and fun.
+He stated Matty would make mistakes along the way, but is just keen to put what he has learned in medical school into practice.
+Speaking about Matty's relationships with other characters, Julius noted that his best friend is Kim, since they trained together.
+He also commented on Matty's relationships with Dylan Keogh (William Beck) and Flynn Byron (Olly Rix), finding that they "bump heads" at times.
+Julius was attracted to the idea of playing a regular role on the show and getting to portray Matty in various situations; his first day on set was also his birthday.

 Jade Lovall

 Jade Lovall, portrayed by Gabriella Leon, made her first appearance on 3 November 2018.
 The character and Leon's casting details were announced on 15 August 2018 in an interview with producer Lucy Raffety.
 Jade is billed as a "workshy" student nurse who dislikes rules and detail.
 She is on her final work placement in the hospital's emergency department.
 Executive producer Simon Harper described the character as "chaotic, funny, bolshy and vulnerable".
 Leon called the character "a party girl" who is fun to be around.
 It was reported that working in the ED would "throw a stark light on the way [Jade] handles herself".
 Harper praised Leon's portrayl of the character and said that Jade would face a challenge learning and working in the ED.

 Jade is introduced alongside Marty Kirkby (Shaheen Jafargholi), who is also a student nurse.
 Raffety told Sophie Dainty of Digital Spy that the two characters would impart "a whirlwind of life and fun into the ED", but would have a rivalry.
 Duncan Lindsay of the Metro confirmed the pair would become a new comedic partnership for the show.
 Harper enjoyed the relationship between Jade and Marty.
 Leon called the characters frenemies who "love to hate each other".
 Despite this, the actress opined that there is a "real genuine connection" between them.

 For her portrayl of Jade, Leon was nominated for Best Soap Newcomer at the 2018 Digital Spy Reader Awards.
 She came in twelfth place with 1.9% of the total votes.